urmikarayat06-sys/-tasks-by-priorities/README.md

 ## How to Use
 1. Download or clone the repository.
 2. Ensure you have Python 3 installed on your computer

+---
+### Customization

+- You can freely modify priorities, change color codes, or customize task fields by editing `task_manage.py`.

+---

+### License

+This project is distributed for educational and personal use.
+Modify and share freely.

+---

+### Author

+Created by [Name- Urmi Karayat REGISTRATION NUMBER- 25BOE10037].
+For feedback or suggestions, open an issue or contact directly.